 - Sexual activity before age 18

-- A history of being pregnant more than once, or before age 19
+- A history of being pregnant more than once or before 19 years of age

 - Using birth control pills for more than 5 years